 Fully Customizable

+Whether your decor aesthetic is modern, farmhouse or transitional (something else entirely), a Jack and Jill bathroom is just as customizable as a typical bathroom layout.
 You have the option to put in bath fixtures and sinks that suit your fancy.
 Plus, the kids can chime in and make their bathroom just the way they want it.

-Here are some of the things you may consider including in your bathroom floor plan to make the Jack and Jill bath work for everyone.
+Here are some of the things you may consider including in your bathroom floor plan to make the Jack and Jill bath work for everyone:

 Two Sinks